Struggling with dog leash pulling? Here’s how to fix it

-Understand leash training takes time and must be a lifelong process.
-Use the right leash, switch the route, and avoid adding stress.
+Understand that loose-leash training takes time and must be a lifelong process.

 If you’ve ever been on a walk with your dog, and they’ve stopped dead in their tracks, you know how frustrating that can be.
 It seems your pet’s stubbornness reaches a whole new level.
 Aside from ensuring you have an excellent dog leash to prevent your pet from running away, what can you do to get them going again?